Sally A.M. Hogenboom

 HEMA, Rotterdam, The Netherlands

-Full-time employement for three months.
-Responsible for preparing sandwiches, serving customers, cleaning tables, and washning dishes.
+Full-time employment for three months.
+Responsible for preparing sandwiches, serving customers, cleaning tables, and washing dishes.

 • Customer Service